charykui/Observability-Project/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+-Application uptime should be >= 99.999 % in period of one month -Successfull per service request should be >= 99.99% requests -All Services with successful responses should be  >= 99.99% requests

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.